Treshnish & Haunn Cottages Covid statement

 - The visitor information and house files have been removed from each cottage.
-We have created a digital Guest Book which can be downloaded and used offline, or printed if need be.
-You will receive this once you have paid your balance.
+Instead there is a digital Guest Book for each cottage.
+This should be downloaded before arrival.
+It can be used offline, or printed if need be.
+There is a link in the booking summary for you to access this.

 - We have removed non essential soft furnishings – such as floor rugs, bedspreads and some cushions.

 - Any non essential decorative objects have been removed from the cottages.

 - Books will remain, but they have not been sanitised and guests must wash their hands after touching them.

 - There is 4G EE and Vodafone mobile phone signal here, so those using providers associated with EE and Vodafone will have signal – if not in the cottage within a few metres.

 - The communal Phone Room is closed this year however you can access the internet from outside the building.

 - There is unlimited broadband in the 4 Treshnish Cottages and Toechtamhor.